LaunchPlatform/beanhub-import/README.md

           amount:
             number: "{{ amount }}"
             currency: "{{ currency | default('USD', true) }}"
+    # extra attrs allows you to define extra attributes to pass down to import stage
+    extra_attrs:
+      input_method: "{{ input_method | default('auto') }}"
+      # extra attrs are rendered with txn attributes before processing import rules,
+      # so that you can also use attributes from the transaction, making it a very powerful
+      # way to define custom matching logic
+      high_amount_purchase: "{{ amount > 1000 }}"
+      # You can also set a simple value like str, bool, or number
+      tag_name: "my-value"
     # filter allows you to consume only the transactions from input which meet certain conditions.
     # For example, the example below consumes transactions only after 2024-01-01.
     # This is particular useful when you have hand-crafted books in the past and you also have